School Science Lessons

 It occurs in dark leafy greens, red, orange and yellow fruits and vegetables.

-γ-Carotene occurs in vitamin A, δ-Carotene, ε-carotene
+γ-Carotene occurs in vitamin A, δ-Carotene, ε-carotene.

-Phytoene occurs in sweet potato, orange.
+Phytofluene, C40H62, occurs in sweet potato, and in oranges.

 Catechins